Car-free adventures aroundNewquayCornwall

 Ring-tailed lemurs and free-flying jungle songbirds, lions, penguins, zebras, lizards and lynxes… you can see them all at Newquay Zoo, a leafy garden full of rare species and surprising corners.
 It’s about a mile’s walk from the centre of town, following the brown and white signs.
 You can also hop on the bus or summer land train.

-- Show your bus or land train tickets when you arrive to get £1 off the entrance price.
+- Show your bus or land train tickets when you arrive to get discount the walk-up entrance price (or get cheaper entry by booking in advance).
 You get to avoid the seasonal parking charges too!